 "There is a limit, which if overstepped by the official memorial events, will force us to withdraw our participation," Andras Heisler, leader of Hungary's largest Jewish group Mazsihisz, told journalists on Tuesday.

-in post-war Hungary.
+Anti-Semitism has remained a problem in post-war Hungary.
 In November, the right-wing Jobbik party unveiled a statue of wartime leader Miklos Horthy, who - as a Nazi ally - vilified and deported Hungarian Jews.

 "It wasn't the Germans that locked me up in the ghetto, but Hungarian soldiers and fascists," said Gusztav Zoltai, a Hungarian Holocaust survivor.